-- Young people leaving State care (they may be entering Aftercare services). - People living with homelessness. - People who engage in substance use and/or behavioural addictions (e.g. gambling). - People who have suffered acute mental health problems, on discharge from hospital, and into step down or similar Model of Care. - People leaving prison, or at risk of offending. - People from the Traveller and Roma Communities. - People moving on from Direct Provision, and, - Asylum seekers in new own-door provision supplied by approved housing bodies (AHBs). - People at risk of or escaping domestic violence. - Women and girls who have been trafficked for sexual exploitation or exploitative marriage. - The second group is those people for whom assisted or supported housing is a condition of life-long care, where independent living is achieved through ongoing support.
-This group includes: - People ageing in place. - Those ageing with dementia or other age-related illnesses.
+- People who have suffered acute mental health problems, on discharge from hospital, and into step down or similar Model of Care. - People leaving prison, or at risk of offending. - People from the Traveller and Roma Communities. - People moving on from Direct Provision, and, - Asylum seekers in new own-door provision supplied by approved housing bodies (AHBs). - People at risk of or escaping domestic violence. - Women and girls who have been trafficked for sexual exploitation or exploitative marriage.

-- People with learning disabilities. - People with physical disabilities. - People with mental health problems or disabilities who need long-term care. - Families with dependent family members living with disabilities. - People with long term substance use related health issues (e.g. alcohol dependence).
+The second group is those people for whom assisted or supported housing is a condition of life-long care, where independent living is achieved through ongoing support.
+This group includes:

-A 'housing first' policy must be exercised by local authorities, and when doing so local authorities and approved housing bodies must recognise the needs of those who need supported housing and provide housing accordingly.
+- People ageing in place. - Those ageing with dementia or other age-related illnesses. - People with learning disabilities. - People with physical disabilities. - People with mental health problems or disabilities who need long-term care. - Families with dependent family members living with disabilities. - People with long term substance use related health issues (e.g., alcohol dependence).

-Every new or refurbished housing development should take on board the principles as espoused by the Centre for Excellence in Universal Design (CEUD) which was established by the National Disability Authority (NDA) in January 2007 under the Disability Act 2005109.
+- A 'housing first' policy must be exercised by local authorities, and when doing so local authorities and approved housing bodies must recognise the needs of those who need supported housing and provide housing accordingly. - Every new or refurbished housing development should take on board the principles as espoused by the Centre for Excellence in Universal Design (CEUD) which was established by the National Disability Authority (NDA) in January 2007 under the Disability Act 2005117.

 "Universal Design is the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people, regardless of their age, size or disability.
-This includes public places in the built environment such as buildings, streets or spaces that the public have access to; products and services provided in those places; and systems that are available including information and communications technology (ICT) (Disability Act, 2005)"
+This includes public places in the built environment such as buildings, streets or spaces that the public have access to; products and services provided in those places; and systems that are available including information and communications technology (ICT).
+(Disability Act, 2005)"

-109http://universaldesign.ie/Built-Environment/Housing/
+117 http://universaldesign.ie/Built-Environment/Housing/